William T. Perkins Jr.: Biography

-William T. Perkins Jr. was born in Rochester, New York.
-In elementary school he moved with his family to California and graduated from James Monroe High School, Sepulveda, California, in 1965.
+William T. Perkins Jr. was born in Rochester, New York but moved with his family to California when he was in elementary school.
+He attended James Monroe High School, Sepulveda, California, joining the school's photography club.
+After graduating high school in 1965, he enrolled in Los Angeles Pierce College.

 Perkins enlisted in the Marine Corps Reserve on April 27, 1966, and was discharged to enlist in the Regular Marine Corps on July 6, 1966.

 Upon completion of recruit training with the 2nd Recruit Training Battalion, Marine Corps Recruit Depot, San Diego, he was promoted to private first class on September 22, 1966.
 Transferred to the Marine Corps Base, Camp Pendleton, he underwent individual combat training with the 3rd Battalion, 2nd Infantry Training Regiment.

 From October 1966 to January 1967, he served as a photographer with Headquarters Battalion, Marine Corps Supply Center, Barstow, California.
+He primarily took still photographs but longed for more exciting assignments, telling his father, "All I do is take photos of the general in parades."
 He was promoted to Lance Corporal on January 1, 1967.
 For the next four months, LCpl Perkins was a student at the Motion Picture Photography, U.S. Army Signal Center and School, Fort Monmouth, New Jersey.
 In May 1967, he was transferred back to Headquarters Battalion, Barstow.

 In July 1967, LCpl Perkins served as a photographer with Service Company, Headquarters Battalion, 3rd Marine Division and was transferred to the Republic of Vietnam.
 He was promoted to Corporal on August 1, 1967.
 While serving as a combat photographer with Company C, 1st Battalion, 1st Marines, 1st Marine Division during Operation Medina, he was killed in action on October 12, 1967.

 William T. Perkins Jr. is buried in San Fernando Mission Cemetery in San Fernando, California.